Alexandre-Neves/LazyGASPI-HS/README.md

-# Test.cpp
+# Test

 The test shards data in whole tables and distributes them evenly among all processes.
 If there are $t$ tables and `n` processes, then each will get `t / n` plus one if rank is less than  `t % n`.
 Row size is not important, except to increase the amount of data handled.
+A large table size can show differences between the rows of a given table, which is the result of other processes writing their rows while the current process is calculating its table.

 ## Compilation & Usage